 For more information about TransAlta, visit our web site at transalta.com.

-Media Advisory: TransAlta Second Quarter 2024 Results and Conference Call
+TransAlta to Host Third Quarter 2025 Results Conference Call

-TransAlta will release its second quarter 2024 results before markets open on Thursday, August 1, 2024.
+TransAlta Corporation (TransAlta or the Company) (TSX: TA) (NYSE: TAC) will release its third quarter 2025 results before markets open on Thursday, November 6, 2025.
 A conference call and webcast to discuss the results will be held for investors, analysts, members of the media and other interested parties the same day beginning at 9:00 a.m.
 Mountain Time (11:00 a.m.
-ET).
-The media will be invited to ask questions following analysts.
+Eastern Time).

 TransAlta owns, operates and develops a diverse fleet of electrical power generation assets in Canada, the United States and Australia with a focus on long-term shareholder value.
-TransAlta provides municipalities, medium and large industries, businesses and utility customers with clean, affordable, energy efficient and reliable power.
-Today, TransAlta is one of Canada’s largest producers of wind power and Alberta’s largest producer of hydroelectric power.
-For over 112 years, TransAlta has been a responsible operator and a proud member of the communities where we operate and where our employees work and live.
+TransAlta provides municipalities, medium and large industries, businesses and utility customers with affordable, energy efficient and reliable power.
+Today, TransAlta is one of Canada’s largest producers of wind power and Alberta’s largest producer of thermal generation and hydro-electric power.
+For over 114 years, TransAlta has been a responsible operator and a proud member of the communities where we operate and where our employees work and live.
 TransAlta aligns its corporate goals with the UN Sustainable Development Goals and the Future-Fit Business Benchmark, which also defines sustainable goals for businesses.
 Our reporting on climate change management has been guided by the International Financial Reporting Standards (IFRS) S2 Climate-related Disclosures Standard and the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
-TransAlta has achieved a 66 per cent reduction in GHG emissions or 21.3 million tonnes CO2e since 2015 and received an upgraded MSCI ESG rating of AA.
+TransAlta has achieved a 70 per cent reduction in GHG emissions or 22.7 million tonnes CO2e since 2015 and received an upgraded MSCI ESG rating of AA.

 For more information about TransAlta, visit its website at transalta.com.